Name _____________________________________

 e) position of the distal convoluted tubule with respect to in-flowing kidney glomerular blood vessels

-a) cannot change if they are to be homeostatic
+a) cannot change if they are to be homeostatic5.
+Steroids, vitamin D3 metabolites, thyroid hormones and retinoic acid derivatives all have receptors that:

 b) must change to be informative